The Shabbat Leadership Training Seminar

 What will it mean to become part of this training cohort?

-Will my role differ on the bus from my co-staff?
+Will my role differ on my bus from my co-staff?

 You will board your bus with significant educational tools and resources to enrich the experiences of your participants in Israel and once they return home.
 However, your core responsibilities of staffing will not change, and the expectation is that you will work as a team with your co-staff to create a meaningful environment and implement the tools you’ve learned.

 Does this program mean I automatically staff a Birthright Israel trip?

 Ultimately, there are no guarantees that you will be offered a trip to staff.
-And, given current circumstances, it’s impossible to know whether there will be a reduction in the number of opportunities to lead a trip over the course of the next year.
-That said, for the purposes of being accepted into this training program, a Trip Organizer will have to identify you as someone they plan to hire to lead a trip either in Winter 2021-2022 or Summer 2022.
+For the purposes of being accepted into this training program, a Trip Organizer will have had to identify you as someone they plan to hire to lead a trip either in Winter 2022-23 or Summer 2023.

 Are there staffing requirements related to being accepted into the program?

 As mentioned above, you must be committed to staffing at least one Birthright Israel trip following completion of the training program in either Winter 2022-23 or Summer 2023.